Introduction

 In this vignette, we demonstrate the main features of the package

-dataset, which contains a subset
+using the built-in nhanes dataset, which contains a subset

 of data from the National